armand-sauzay/scribes/README.md

 ### Pre-requisites

 Scribes relies on git and the [GitHub cli](https://github.com/cli/cli) (gh).
-You can follow install instructions for gh [here](https://github.com/cli/cli)
+You can follow install instructions for gh [here](https://github.com/cli/cli).
+You can then authenticate using `gh auth login`.

 ### Usage